ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 **Selective Application of S-Box:** Partial rounds apply the S-box transformation to only one element of the internal state per round, rather than to all elements.
 This selective application significantly reduces the computational complexity of the hash function without compromising its security.
 The choice of which element to apply the S-box to can follow a specific pattern or be fixed, depending on the design of the hash function.

-**Linear Transformation and Round Constants:** A linear transformation is performed, and round constants are added.
-However, the linear transformation in partial rounds can be designed to be less computationally intensive (this is done by using a sparse matrix) than in full rounds, further optimizing the function's efficiency.
+**Linear Transformation and Round Constants:** A linear transformation is performed and round constants are added.
+The linear transformation in partial rounds can be designed to be less computationally intensive (this is done by using a sparse matrix) than in full rounds, further optimizing the function's efficiency.

 The user of a Poseidon hash often can choose how many partial or full rounds he wishes to apply, more full rounds will increase security and degrade performance.
 The choice and balance depend highly on the use case.